-- The Autumn season which falls in the months of September to November is supposed to be one of the best times to do the Tashi Lapcha trek as during this season sky remains clear, and just before the winter season, and temperate weather walk.
+- The Autumn season which falls from September to November is supposed to be one of the best times to do the Tashi Lapcha trek as during this season sky remains clear, and just before the winter season, and temperate weather walks.

 - The second popular season to do trekking is the spring season which is March to May.
 During this season it is warmer weather to walk, beautiful trees blossom like rhododendrons and the sky stays clear which is good for mountain viewing.

 Hiking essentials for Tashi Lapcha pass

-Although it differs on each individual choices and interests.
-However, we advise you to bring sufficient and warm enough clothes fit for much colder weather as mountain weather is always unpredictable and especially onwards to Tashi Lapcha pass from Na village.
+Although it differs in each choice and interests.
+However, we advise you to bring sufficient and warm clothes fit for much colder weather as mountain weather is always unpredictable especially onwards to Tashi Lapcha pass from Na village.

 You need a duffel bag that is supposed to be waterproof with a strap along with a TSA lock.
 In your duffel bag, you keep all the clothes and essential gear while trekking.
 And this will be carried by our porter.
 Regarding the size, you can choose from 100 liters to 140 liters duffel as this size all you to fit most of the things you need for trekking.

 It is the most important piece of equipment for trekking and climbing.
 Normally the smaller and lighter the size, the more expensive it is.
-Regarding the warmth of sleeping bags, down sleeping bags are warmer than synthetic ones.
+Regarding the warmth of sleeping bags, sleeping bags are warmer than synthetic ones.
 You need to bring a sleeping bag that rates up to -20c and a liner just in case it feels colder.